Jan943/java-db/README.md

-## Databases with Java
+## Java apps using different databases and its approach:
-Database projects based on Java:

 ### JDBC
 SpringBoot application which uses JDBC to save and read data about the car.